 The major challenge was not that employees needed to work with high care and precision, but the company produced those products at a high pace, as they were in high demand worldwide.

 In order to meet this demand, the company's leadership acquired a machine that we will call "Power 360," which would do the employee's less relevant tasks, so they could focus on taking care of the product's quality in its production process.
 Something like a "lean" idea.

 In order to operate "Power 360," the employees received training.
 With it, every employee adapted effectively to the new acquisition.

 All but one.

-Mom told me that "Petunia," her 29-year-old coworker, operated as if she didn't take advantage of the training she received.
-Petunia was awesomely good at manual tasks, but when that part of the process ended, she operated "Power 360" incorrectly.
+Mom told me that "Martha," her 29-year-old coworker, operated as if she didn't take advantage of the training she received.
+Martha was awesomely good at manual tasks, but when that part of the process ended, she operated "Power 360" incorrectly.
 She pressed buttons that she knew were not the correct ones.
 She knew because her work team, including the management, approached her to let her know she was doing the process wrong.
 They offered her help by teaching her how to properly manage it.

 Even so, she never worked efficiently with the machine.

 As a result, "Power 360" locked every time the wrong buttons were pressed.
 Unlocking it and putting it back into operation took valuable time, time that the team needed to meet the established goals.